 de Havilland DH.60 Moth

-The Moth is a two seat biplane of wooden construction, with a plywood covered fuselage and fabric covered surfaces.
-A useful part of the design is its folding wings, which allowed owners to hangar their aircraft in smaller spaces.
+Developed from the larger DH.51, the first flight of prototype DH.60 Moth (G-EBKT) was carried out by Geoffrey de Havilland on 16 February 1925.
+The DH.60 Moth is a two seat biplane of wooden construction, with a plywood covered fuselage and fabric covered surfaces.
+One useful aspect of the design is its folding wings, which allowed owners to hangar their aircraft in smaller spaces.
 Taking advantage of this, in 1928 Lieutenant L.G.
 Richardson became the first person to land a British civil aircraft on an aircraft carrier, when he flew his private Moth to join HMS Furious off Portsmouth.

 The original DH.60 design changed during production, with different engine types, changes to the wing span, undercarriage and other modifications.
 A metal-frame fuselage version was designated the DH.60M and was originally developed for overseas customers.
+A small number of DH.60 Moths were supplied to the RAF and some of these were used by the Central Flying School (CFS) to fly formation aerobatics at the RAF Hendon Air Display of 1927.

 About this aircraft